marvin1099/user_updater/README.md

 ### **user_updater**

-A simple tool for automatic system updates using `topgrade`, featuring a background process and a simple GUI to show progress.
+A simple tool for automatic system updates using [`topgrade`](https://github.com/topgrade-rs/topgrade),
+featuring a background systemd service and a lightweight GUI to notify users of ongoing updates.

-Only Unix systems are suported.
+> Only Unix systems are supported.
-A Mac system may work but no promises.
+> macOS *might* work, but is not officially supported.

 ---

 ###  Features

-- Automatic system updates using [topgrade](https://github.com/topgrade-rs/topgrade)
+- Automatic system updates via [`topgrade`](https://github.com/topgrade-rs/topgrade)
-- GUI notification when updates are running
+- GUI notification when updates are in progress (`yad` popup window)
-- Dedicated `builder` user for background tasks (name randomized)
+- A temporary, passwordless `builder` user (name randomized)
+- Secure by default — `builder` has no login access and is deleted after use
-- Secure: no password login for builder, runs updates via systemd
+- Background updates via systemd
-- Runs automatically in the background after install
-- Works system-wide for all users (autostarts GUI per user; yad window)
+- GUI notification autostarts per user
+- Minimal system impact — zero interference with your daily use

 ---

+### Why It's Great for New or Non-Technical Linux Users

+Many Linux users especially beginners or those who use Linux casually
+forget or don’t know how to keep their systems updated.

+**user_updater** solves this by:

+- Automatically updating your system in the background — no terminal skills required
+- Showing a friendly popup when updates are happening, so you know not to shut down or reboot during critical updates
+- Ensuring your system stays secure and maintained with minimal input

+It also runs safely by:
+- Using a separate background user
+- Not requiring you to enter your password every time
+- Deleting the `builder` user after its job is done, preventing abuse

+---

 ### Install

-You can install `user_updater` with a single command:
+Install with a single command:

 ```bash
 bash <(curl -s https://codeberg.org/marvin1099/user_updater/raw/branch/main/install.sh)